 On top of all this of course we have estimates that Lansley’s NHS reforms will cost £3 billion in themselves.
 The planned massive structural changes contained in Lansley’s bill come at a time when the efficiency savings the service is supposed to make are already proving impossible without compromising care.

 Far from re-investing in the frontline of healthcare the Tories have so far stripped it away.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.